j6mes/fever-allennlp/README.md

 ```

 ### Natural Language Inference
-There are three available model files: `https://jamesthorne.co.uk/fever/fever-esim-elmo.tar.gz`, `https://jamesthorne.co.uk/fever/fever-esim.tar.gz` and `https://jamesthorne.co.uk/fever/fever-da.tar.gz`.
+There are two available model files: `https://jamesthorne.co.uk/content/files/fever-esim.tar.gz` and `https://jamesthorne.co.uk/content/files/fever-da.tar.gz`.
 If you are using a pretrained model, change `$MODEL_FILE` and `$MODEL_NAME` appropriately.

 ```bash
 export CUDA_DEVICE=-1 #Set this to appropriate value if using a GPU. -1 for CPU